haakusi/pyKeyBoard/README.md

 <br>

 ### Todo Dev List
-    1. consider about : process unit.. get hanFlag..? thinking about more efficiency solutions....
+    (clear) 1. consider about : process unit.. get hanFlag..? thinking about more efficiency solutions.... - 22.01.17
     2. eng/kor status logic. if make 1 sentence -> write() : more efficiency than now..
     3. json data structure.. to use 'bart' models
     4. adjust special keys Shift, Ctrl.. key +@ : event type UP/DOWN to Check write only 1.